Preventing ‘Impostor Syndrome’

 ‘Impostor syndrome’ can seem like a positive on the surface.
 When you’re in a position of renewed authority, prestige or responsibility, you may find that you feel like you do not belong there.
 This can seem like a natural reaction to your goals and dreams being achieved, as we spend so much time thinking about how to achieve them we can forget what it will be like when that happens.

-However, while impostor syndrome can seem like a fun thing to feel, as it might dissipate in a couple of days, some people find that it actually affects their work, their personal life, and their self-esteem to a tremendous degree.
+While impostor syndrome might only last a couple of days, some people find that it actually affects their work, and their self-esteem long-term.
 Of course, if any of us married into the royal family, or were granted ownership rights of the Disney corporation, we would likely feel out of place.
-That being said, in our professional lives, in a job we are qualified or have worked our way towards (or if this is in our future), it can be worth taking the time to prevent this most troublesome of feelings.
+That being said, in our professional lives, in a job we are qualified or have worked our way towards (or if this is in our future), it can be worth taking the time to prevent this troublesome feeling.

 This way you can get to work without much in the way of personal instability.
 Please consider our advice to this end: